 Implementation Success for Workforce Management Software Hinges on Testing and Training

 Your organization has decided it’s time to bite the bullet and purchase a new workforce management solution.
 You’re promised it will bring many process efficiencies for your scheduling and time and attendance needs while driving operational compliance.
-It’s safe to say you’re organization is not alone with Research by Gartner predicting that by 2025, 75% of large enterprises with hourly-paid workers will have invested in workforce management to support employee experience and digital workplace initiatives.
+It’s safe to say your organization is not alone.
+Analysts predict that by 2025, 80% of large enterprises with hourly-paid workers will have invested in workforce management to support employee experience and digital workplace initiatives.

 The focus of most software-as-a-service evaluation revolves around measuring feature sets against your current problem areas and finding a vendor you can see yourself working well with.
 However, implementing new workforce management software can be an expensive and time-consuming process, one that needs to be performed right to reap the benefits your organization seeks.
 Mercer’s ‘Journey to Digital HR’ paper found that up to 30% of HR tech implementation projects fail due to poor change management.
 There are two areas where most companies don’t always allocate enough time and effort to ensure a successful implementation of workforce management software, the first one being testing, which if done right can potentially lead to unfound issues that can be resolved before you go live.
 The second area is training to ensure you reap the benefits of effective adoption and use by your workforce.